the-james-burton/the-james-burton.github.io/_includes/aftdiw/9-developing-the-film.md

 0. **Wash** - You will do a three stage wash known as the 'Ilford Archival Wash'.
 Fill the tank with pitcher water and invert 5 times.
 Empty and refill.
 10 inversions.
 Empty and refill.
 20 inversions.
 Empty the third wash water out and go to the next step.
 0. **Blix** - Fill the tank with your blix.
 There is no need to measure accurately.
 Just make sure the tank is full up.
 Agitate gently for 1 minute.
 Tap to dislodge bubbles.
 Leave for 60 minutes.
 When time is up pour the blix back into the appropriate bottle.
 0. **Wash again** - Do another archival wash.
 Fill the tank with pitcher water and invert 5 times.
 Empty and refill.
 10 inversions.
 Empty and refill.
 20 inversions.
 Empty the third wash water out and go to the next step.
 0. **Stabilizer** - Fill the tank with your stabilizer.
 There is no need to measure accurately.
 Just make sure the tank is full up.
 Tap to dislodge bubbles.
-Leave for 1 minutes.
-When time is up pour the developer back into the appropriate bottle.
+Leave for 1 minute.
+When time is up pour the stabilizer back into the appropriate bottle.

 After the stabilizer, you are done and the films can be removed.
 This unofficial stand development process for colour is so effective and easy that I wonder why the manufacturers of these C41 kits don't research it more and formalise into an official process.
 Surely they would sell a lot more kits were they to do so.